icerpc/icerpc-docs/pages/icerpc/slic-transport/streams.md

 ## Stream creation

 Stream creation is initiated by the sending of the first [Stream][stream-frame] or [StreamLast][stream-last-frame] frame with a newly allocated stream identifier.
-Sending a control stream frame with a newly allocated stream identifier is a protocol error.
+Sending another stream frame with a newly allocated stream identifier is a protocol error.

 The peer accepts a new stream when it receives a Stream or StreamLast frame with a stream identifier larger than the last accepted stream identifier.